 Conversely, it may also happen that after an invitation is sent according to Rule 62a(1) in respect of all claims, the claims which satisfy Rule 43(2) and which are subject to a search (as determined according to the procedures given in B‑VIII, 4.2) are subject to an objection of lack of unity a posteriori.
 In such cases, an invitation to pay additional fees under Rule 64(1) will then be sent, the invitation being based only on the subject-matter of the claims determined by the applicant's response (or failure to respond) to the invitation under Rule 62a(1).

-For Euro-PCT supplementary European search reports, where these exceptional conditions apply, the procedure will be as above, with the exception that instead of being sent a Rule 64 invitation, the applicant is sent a partial supplementary European search report drawn up on those parts of the application which relate to the invention, or group of inventions within the meaning of Art.
+For Euro-PCT supplementary European search reports, where these exceptional conditions apply, the procedure will be as above, with the exception that a Rule 164(1) invitation is sent instead of being sent a Rule 64 invitationinvitation, the applicant is sent a partial supplementary European search report drawn up on those parts of the application which relate to the invention, or group of inventions within the meaning of Art.
 82, first mentioned in the claims.